 “This camp experience provided many “firsts” for me.
 I had never camped in a tent before; I had never been away from family for that length of time; and I learned that given a significant purpose, I had endurance beyond my belief.
-It was definitely the highlight of my year.” – Brooke Landwehr, Sternberg Paleontology Camp student (2017)
+It was definitely the highlight of my year.” – Alex Landwehr, Sternberg Paleontology Camp student (2017, 2018)

 We introduce our students to foundational concepts in earth and life sciences to start out our field programs.
 From the Law of Superposition to the population basis for evolution by natural selection, students are set up to learn content quickly as we build understanding through observations and focused discussions.
 Our staff are broadly trained in the topics of their respective camps, and are excited to engage with student questions.

 We are program built for science geeks, by science geeks.
 We love spending time in the field, and want to make sure our students see that while field science can be hard work, it’s also a ton of fun.
 From outdoor discoveries to making new friends, we strive to keep the work of field science balanced with a healthy dose of laughter!

 Our camps staff are professional scientists and science educators, graduate students, and select program alumni.
 We value a wide range of professional skills and career paths, in order to provide a broad set of skills training and perspective to our students.
 All of our staff are deeply passionate about outreach and education in addition to their scientific specializations.

 Each program includes at least one staff member with a Wilderness First Responder certification, ensuring quick, decisive action when dealing with any kind of injury or health concern in the field.